aldryn/aldryn-faq/docs/how_to/install.rst

 If you're installing into an existing django CMS project, you can run either::

-    pip install aldryn-newsblog
+    pip install aldryn-faq

 or::

-    pip install -e git+https://github.com/aldryn/aldryn-newsblog.git#egg=aldryn-newsblog
+    pip install -e git+https://github.com/aldryn/aldryn-faq.git#egg=aldryn-faq

-If you need to start a new project, we recommend that first you use the `django CMS Installer <http://djangocms-installer.readthedocs.org>`_ to create it, and then install Aldryn News & Blog on top of that.
+If you need to start a new project, we recommend that first you use the `django CMS Installer <http://djangocms-installer.readthedocs.org>`_ to create it, and then install Aldryn FAQ on top of that.

 settings.py